A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 St Mark’s Basilica is also known as “Chiesa d’Oro,” which translates to “Golden Church,” because it’s decorated with golden mosaics.
 Touring the church is free and everyday tourists queue up to see the Basilica’s incredible architecture and artwork.
 Make sure you get there before the church, so you’re not made to wait.

-PRO-TIP: If you are planning to visit the interior of St Mark’s Basilica, be prepared to spend hours in line.
-A great tip is to buy a Skip the line ticket, or even better option you can book a St Mark’s Basilica After-Hours Small Group Tour
+💡 INSIDER TIP: If you are planning to visit the interior of St Mark’s Basilica, be prepared to spend hours in line.
+A great tip is to buy a Skip the line ticket, or an even better option you can book a St Mark’s Basilica After-Hours Small Group Tour

 After marveling at the 4,240 square meters of gold mosaics in the Basilica, head over to the Museo Correr right there in St Mark’s Square.
-You’d love this museum if you’re interested in historical art, here you will discover the life and culture of the Venetian Republic over the centuries.
+You’d love this museum if you’re interested in historical art, here you will discover the life and culture of the Venetian Republic over the centuries and enjoy one of the best museums in Venice.

 Also on display are Venetian paintings and sculptors from as far back as the 15th, 16th, and 17th centuries.
 You will need a ticket to gain entrance into the museum.
 A single ticket will allow you access to Doge’s Palace and the Museo Correr, and it’s valid for 3 months from the purchase date, however, it can only be used once.